facebookresearch/Mephisto/packages/cra-template-mephisto-review/template/README.md

 ## Usage

-1. Create a sample data file ```sample-data.csv```:
+1. Create a sample data file ```sample-data.csv``` (this template also ships with a sample data file for you):

     ```
     This is good text, row1
     This is bad text, row2
     ```

-2. Use create-react-app to quickly create a Review UI with this template
+2. Use `create-react-app` to generate a review app with this template as a base

     ```npx create-react-app my-review --template mephisto-review```

-3. Build your react app
+3. Build your app

-Change to the directory of your react app:

     cd my-review
     npm run build

-4. Run ```mephisto review``` in your Mephisto directory
+4. Run ```mephisto review``` (note that [Mephisto must be installed](https://github.com/facebookresearch/Mephisto/blob/main/docs/quickstart.md) to use this CLI command)

-    $ cat ~/path/to/your/sample-data.csv | mephisto review ~/path/to/your/my-review/build --all -o results.csv
+    $ cat sample-data.csv | mephisto review ~/path/to/your/my-review/build --all -o results.csv

-5. Open the react app hosted at the port specified by the ouput from the above command
+5. Open the review app in your browser

-If Mephisto review ran correctly you should see output similar to the following on your terminal:
+If the review CLI command ran correctly, you should see output similar to the following on your terminal:

     Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

-Open ```http://127.0.0.1:5000/``` or the given URL on an internet browser
+Open ```http://127.0.0.1:5000/``` or the given URL in an internet browser

 6. Review your sample data with the UI prompts